simongravelle/nmrformd/README.rst

 --------------

-If you intend to make modification, please raise an issue or send me and email first, the create a fork of the repository.
+If you intend to make modification, please raise an issue or send me and email first.
+You will need to make a fork of the repository, apply your changes, then make a pull request.

 Build the documentation localy from the `docs/`_ folder by typing: